After Hours (The Weeknd album): Singles

 On November 27, 2019, the album's lead single, "Heartless", was released digitally on music stores and streaming services.
 The song was noticeably produced by American record producer Metro Boomin.
 At the time of its release, it was the Weeknd's first solo single since 2018's "Call Out My Name" from the EP My Dear Melancholy (2018).
 The single peaked at number one on the US Billboard Hot 100 and became the Weeknd's fourth song to top the chart, with it also becoming Metro Boomin's second chart topper that he produced.
 Its music video was released on December 3, 2019.

 "Blinding Lights" was released digitally on music stores and streaming services on November 29, 2019, as the album's second single.
 The song peaked at number one in 22 countries, including the United States and Canada, where it became the Weeknd's fifth number-one single on the Billboard Hot 100 and the Canadian Hot 100 for four and seven weeks respectively.
 It also became his first number-one single in Germany for ten weeks, United Kingdom for eight weeks, and Australia for eleven weeks, thus making it his biggest hit single to date.
-Its music video is set in the aftermath of "Heartless"' visual and was released on January 21, 2020.
+Its music video was released on January 21, 2020.
 It would later become the Billboard No. 1 Song of All Time in 2021.

+The album's title track was released as a promotional single on February 19, 2020.
+The song was later sent to US rhythmic radio on February 25, 2020, as the album's third single.

 "In Your Eyes" was released to rhythmic contemporary radio on March 24, 2020, as the album's third single.
 The song peaked at number 16 on the Billboard Hot 100.
-Its music video follows the storyline of the previously released visuals and was released on March 23, 2020.
+Its music video was released on March 23, 2020.

 "Save Your Tears" was released to contemporary hit radio in Europe as the album's fourth single on August 9, 2020.
 It was later released to US rhythmic contemporary radio on November 24, 2020.
 Following the remix with Ariana Grande, the song peaked at number one on the Billboard Hot 100.
-The music video for the song follows the storyline of the previously released visuals and was released on January 5, 2021.
+The music video for the song was released on January 5, 2021.